Jompra/Celebrity-Lookalike/README.md

 We had some trouble getting the timing of everything to work.
 As we needed to take the data from an initial response and then pass this to another API getting the asynchronus functions to work as required was a challenge.
 Initially we set a timeout on searching for an image however we found that this was unnecessary in the end.

 ## Future Features
-Ideally we would have the user upload an image of themselves instead of provide a URL however we decided that this would add additonal image hosting requirements.
+Ideally we would have the user upload an image of themselves instead of provide a URL, however as this was simply a novelty web app we decided a URL would be sufficient enough.

 ## In Conclusion
 This was great fun to create and I think that we have a fun and useable app.